ABOUT JOELLE STEELE

 Teaching

 In 1983, Joelle began teaching adult ed/continuing ed classes in southern California.
 She also lectured to small businesses and small press publishers and was a marketing expert on a call-in radio show for two years.
 The first adult ed class she taught was on writing poetry.
 From that point on, she taught classes in writing, publishing, genealogy, horticulture, small business management, website design, HTML/CSS, cat care, and many other subjects.
-After moving to Washington state in 2004, she became adjunct faculty at eight colleges.
-She still speaks and teaches occasionally and has also developed online classes for colleges and other organizations.
+After moving to Washington state in 2005, she became adjunct faculty at eight colleges.
+She taught her final class in May 2026.

 Property Management